January 22nd, 2016

-At the end of 2010, the Program for International Student Assessment (PISA) found that U.S. students, compared with contemporaries in more than 60 industrial countries, ranked 17th in science and 25th in mathematics.
+At the end of 2016, the Program for International Student Assessment (PISA) found that U.S. students, compared with contemporaries in more than 73 industrial countries, ranked 25th in science and 40th in mathematics.
 College degrees in physical science, computer science, mathematics, and engineering have also had less than average growth.
-The newest PISA statistics are scheduled for release in December, 2013.

 Get Updates from Anna